 0.14% was over SATCOM channels.

-This analysis showed that the expectations from the FANS Committee towards the future use of SATCOM and the replacement of HF by satellite communications did not materialize over the years.
+This analysis showed that the expectations from the FANS Committee towards the future use of SATCOM and the replacement of HF by satellite communications did not materialize over the years. [still true?]

 Future use

-In the North Atlantic area, due to traffic growth, use of HF communications is increasing with the increase in air traffic and the use of HF frequencies for long-distance communications is also expected to grow.
+In the North Atlantic area, due to traffic growth, use of HF communications is increasing with the increase in air traffic and the use of HF frequencies for long-distance communications is also expected to grow [still true?].
 The NAT SPG (North Atlantic Systems Planning Group) has taken steps to increase the number of HF frequencies for use in the NAT region.
 It is expected that the necessary frequency assignments can be found within the current HF frequency bands and within the procedures as specified in Appendix 27 to the Radio Regulations.
 Similar steps (to increase the use of HF frequencies) are also being considered in other regions.
 No amendments to the Radio Regulations are necessary as the current procedures include some flexibility for making new assignments and seeking their registration and protection within the ITU.

-It should be noted that SATCOM voice trials conducted in 2007 showed, inter alia, that it could not be concluded if the existing satellite infrastructure, networks and telephone links to the radio stations have sufficient capacity to handle the volume of traffic currently supported by the NAT HF/VHF network.
-Furthermore, delays in establishing communication from the ground were significantly worse than what can be expected using HF under normal conditions.
+It should be noted that SATCOM voice trials conducted in 2007 showed, inter alia, that it could not be concluded [has it been concluded yet?] if the existing satellite infrastructure, networks and telephone links to the radio stations have sufficient capacity to handle the volume of traffic currently supported by the NAT HF/VHF network.
+Furthermore, delays in establishing communication from the ground were significantly worse than what can be expected using HF under normal conditions [has this been fixed?].
 In this respect, HF performance exceeds SATCOM except in the worst conditions of propagation which occur very rarely.
 (Source: ICAO North Atlantic Satellite Voice Task Force.)

 An important feature of HF systems is to provide support for beyond line-of-sight communications.
 The already employed HF systems are expected to continue to be employed in the future communications infrastructure (FCI).
 When satellite systems are available that can meet the communications operating concept and requirements for the future radio system (COCR) communication requirements in remote and oceanic airspace (oceanic, remote and polar regions (ORP)), increased use of satellite systems in ORP airspace may be expected.
 The use of geostationary satellite systems, however, are not capable of providing full coverage in polar regions; for polar regions, HF communication systems may continue to be required or, alternatively, global orbiting satellites (such as provided by IRIDIUM) may be used, subject to meeting the COCR requirements.